argonne-lcf/ALCF_Hands_on_HPC_Workshop/aiTestbeds/Sambanova_SN40L_Metis/using_an_inference_endpoint.md

 The endpoints running on the SambaStack SN40L cluster can be accessed from any internet-connected machine.

 The API endpoint information, including user-unique API keys, is stored in the AI-testbed home directory for your ALCF ai-testbed account.
 These files may be accessed from the login nodes for ALCF's SambaNova SN30 cluster; access to the SN30 cluster and the inference endpoints running on the SN40L SambaRacks is linked.
-See [ALCF Get Started](https://www.alcf.anl.gov/support-center/get-started) to request an account and for additional information.

 ### Log into the sambanova login node to access endpoint API keys